 We drew major blanks when faced with the decision of which stroller to buy.
 Without any experience, it’s hard to know what to look for.
 At the end of the day, I’d say it largely comes down to aesthetics and price point.
 I’d admired my friend Jen’s Stokke Trailz for its sleek look and was sold when I learned about its sturdiness — this thing rolls over anything!
 Darren and I took it to a bumpy pumpkin patch and had no problem cruising the uneven field.
 It’s also extremely user-friendly thanks to its Scandinavian design — all the buttons are big and bold.
 I also like that the carriage is high, preventing me from having to bend over to get close to Roen.
 It’s also reversible and can go front-facing or back.
 It’s perfect when we’re dining out — she rolls up nice and close to the table.
 There’s tons of storage space down below too.
 PS – this super-cozy footmuff attachment is absolutely essential for the cold months!

 Before diving into stroller shopping, I didn’t realize I’d need a separate stroller for running.
 But yes!
 They are totally different.
 I asked moms in my Facebook group which running stroller they preferred.
 Every single one of them recommended the BOB.
 That’s all I needed to know!
 We went with the BOB Revolution Pro.
-Maneuvering is made easy thanks to a single front wheel and special brakes make downhill running safer.
-I cannot wait to run with Roen (and Effie) once she’s old enough!
-More on this item once we get to use it.
+Maneuvering is so easy and smooth thanks to a single front wheel and special brakes make downhill running safer.
+I cannot get over how smooth this stroller is!
+Turning corner is a breeze; so easy, that you can turn a corner using just one hand.
+The double canopy shield is also perfect for shielding Roen from sun, wind and noise when she falls asleep.
+It’s so comfortable that she falls asleep every time we jog.
+There’s a small pouch for my water bottle (and her breast-milk bottle) just below the handle bars and it’s ideal because it keeps bottles upright so they don’t spill.
+We got the add-on carseat to make transfers from stroller to car easy (and tear-free).
+This stroller is seriously perfect!

 We have a hand-me-down Maxi Cosi and love it because once you install the base in your car, getting your baby safely hooked in for car-rides is one super simple step.
 One of the main things you need to know about your car seat is whether it’s compatible with your stroller (fortunately many different brands are compatible with each other).
 Often car seats can clip right into stroller bases, meaning you don’t have to transfer your baby (and wake them up!) when you’re coming and going.
 Purchasing a neck support insert (for your wobbly newborn) doesn’t seem absolutely necessary to me when you can roll-up swaddles to place on either side of the head.